Sec-ant/lezer-markdown-extensions/README.md

 A set of small extensions and helper packages for working with `@lezer/markdown` and related tooling.

-This repository contains reusable Lezer/Markdown parser extensions (for example: a template-variable inline parser), packaging helpers and conventions for publishing the extensions as consumable subpaths.
+This repository contains reusable @lezer/markdown parser extensions, packaging helpers and conventions for publishing the extensions as consumable subpaths.

 ## Why this package